STAND: Self-Aware Precondition Induction for Interactive Task Learning: STAND

-Figure \ref{stand} below shows an example of a decision tree and STAND fit on the same data.
-Each sample 0-6 in the training data has seven binary features $X_1,...,X_7$.
-In the decision tree, $X_4$ is selected randomly for the root node from among the best features for splitting the data. $\neg X_4$ (i.e. $X_4=0$) selects a pure subset of two positive samples and $X_4$ (i.e. $X_4=1$) selects an impure subset that is then split further by $X_2$ into leaves with purely positive or negatively samples.
-By contrast, STAND splits $X_4$ at the root, but also $X_3$ and $X_6$ as well.
-STAND's sample caching trick makes it so that the 6 edges formed by these 3 splits only lead to 4 nodes (two of which are reused by two edges) instead of 6 nodes (one per edge) like in a normal option-tree.
-The 4 nodes downstream of the root are reached by following edges that select sample sets [0,2,4,5,6], [0,3,4], [1,2,5,6], and [1,3] respectively.
-The last one is a leaf because it only selects positive samples, while the others are still impure, and are further split into pure leaves.
-Note that unlike a typical decision tree, in STAND a single sample can filter into multiple leaves.
-For instance, the 3rd leaf [3,4] and last leaf [1,3] in Figure \ref{stand} both contain sample 3.
+Figure \ref{stand} shows an example of a decision tree, and STAND fit to the same data.
+Each sample 0-6 in the training data has seven binary features $X_1,..., X_7$.
+In the decision tree, $X_4$ is selected randomly at the root node from among the best features for splitting the data. $X_4$ (i.e., $X_4=1$) selects a pure subset of three positive samples, and $\neg X_4$ (i.e., $X_4=0$) selects an impure subset that is then split further by $X_3$.
+By contrast, STAND splits $X_4$ at the root, and also $X_3$ and $X_5$.
+STAND's sample caching trick makes the 6 edges formed by these 3 splits lead to only 4 nodes (two of which are reused by two edges) instead of 6 nodes (one per edge) like in an option tree.
+The 4 nodes downstream of the root are reached by following edges that select sample sets [0,3,5,6], [1,3], [1,2,3], and [0,2,4,5,6] respectively.
+The middle two are leaves because they only select positive samples, while the others are still impure and are further split into pure leaves.
+Note that in STAND (unlike decision trees), a single sample can filter into multiple leaves.
+For instance, both the first [3] and third leaf [1,3] include sample 3.
+By reusing nodes, STAND learns a complete space of best candidate decision trees, often in only slightly more time than it takes to learn a single decision tree.